 When breastfeeding, the baby should open up wide enough that he/she takes a good portion of the breast into his/her mouth, bypassing the nipple entirely.
 Because of this, in most cases, inverted nipples alone will not cause problems with breastfeeding.

 When Inverted Nipples May Interfere With Breastfeeding

 Inverted nipples can make it more difficult for some women to breastfeed.
 In rare cases, a mother can experience persistent sore nipples because the baby compresses the buried nipple rather than compressing the milk ducts.
-The result is little milk for baby, and a painful experience for mother.
+The result is little milk for the baby and a painful experience for the mother.